Optimizing query performance #

 - Hive bucket pruning

 - Row group skipping for ORC and Parquet

 - Limit, partial limit, and aggregation pushdown

 SEP offers several properties to control how the optimizer handles certain operations.
 With Starburst Galaxy, this is handled for you.

 Cost-based optimizations #

-This section presents on overview of how cost-based optimizations work in SEP, and provides great context for the following recommended reading:
+This section presents on overview of how cost-based optimizations work in Starburst clusters, and provides context for the following recommended reading:

 Is the information on this page helpful?